JGuan-lab/DSSC/README.md

     bulkData$Indata <- list(T = 'your bulk data',
                             C_ref = C_ref,
                             P = 'your groundtruth')
-    # To use CDSC correctly, please ensure that the genes of T and C_ref are the same.
+    # To use DSSC correctly, please ensure that the genes of T and C_ref are the same.

 ### 2.2 Deconvolution